github/opensource.guide/features/wikis/index.md

 ## Creating your wiki

 Every repository on GitHub comes with a wiki.
 After you've created a repository, you can set up the included wiki through the sidebar navigation.
-Starting your wiki is simply a matter of selecting the wiki tab and creating your first page.
+Starting your wiki is simply a matter of clicking the wiki button and creating your first page.

 ![Screenshot a starting wiki](wiki-start.png)